If you experience issues with the audio coming from your Google Pixel Buds:

 - Placement of a phone, particularly in outdoor scenarios, may affect Bluetooth connection.
 You can improve the Bluetooth connection by changing the placement of the phone where the phone is held.

-Google, Pixel Buds, Android, and related logos and marks are trademarks of Google LLC.
+Google, Pixel Buds, and related logos and marks are trademarks of Google LLC.

-Bluetooth® is a registered trademark owned by Bluetooth SIG, Inc.
+The Bluetooth® word mark is a registered trademark owned by Bluetooth SIG, Inc.